 Ukraine-Russia crisis: What to know as the tension grinds on

-Western concerns about Moscow’s intentions over Ukraine are focused on two areas of simmering conflict in the east of the country, where cease-fire violations between pro-Russian and Ukrainian troops were reported.
+Spiking tensions in eastern Ukraine are heightening Western fears of a Russian invasion and a new war in Europe, with U.S. President Joe Biden saying he's “convinced” that Russian President Vladimir Putin has made the decision to invade.

-NATO countries fear those areas could be a flashpoint in their tensest standoff with Russia since the Cold War, providing the Kremlin with a pretext to invade Ukraine.
+NATO countries fear that the volatile east, which has seen intense shelling in recent days and orders for civilians to evacuate, could be a flashpoint in their tensest standoff with Russia since the Cold War, providing the Kremlin with a pretext to invade Ukraine.

-The developments came a day after a repeated warning from U.S. President Joe Biden that Russia could invade within days.

-The United States upped its estimate of Russia’s troop strength for a possible Ukraine invasion to as many as 190,000.
-The new estimate includes pro-Russian separatists inside Ukraine, the Russian National Guard and Russian troops in Crimea, which were not counted in previous assessments.

 Here’s a look at what is happening where and why: